+31.12.23 31.12.22

-31.12.22 US\$ millions 31.12.21 US\$ millions Present value of fund obligations 22.2 16.7 Net liability in the consolidated statement of financial position 22.2 16.7 b) The movements in the present value of fund obligations were as follows:
+US\$ millions US\$ millions

+Present value of fund obligations 22.5 22.2

+Net liability in the consolidated statement of financial position 22.5 22.2

 The net liability or asset is a valuation measure derived using an actuarial mathematical model.
 The modelling is performed by an independent actuary based upon the measurement criteria stipulated by the accounting standard IAS19 - Employee Benefits.
 A pension liability does not indicate a funding requirement to the pension plan in the short term.